Reflct/frame-extraction-tool/README.md

+_Unlike Reflct.app, this project was primarily built using AI coding tools.
+There may be some repetition or inconsistency in the code._

 # Frame Extractor

 A powerful web-based tool for extracting and analyzing frames from video files.
 Built with Next.js, OpenCV.js, and FFMPEG.wasm.